thenathanmcc/TardigradeRenderEngine/README.md

 Simple Render Engine Project.
 This is a work in progress...

-Am learning OpenGL using following the tutorials found at https://learnopengl.com/
+Am learning OpenGL following the tutorials found at https://learnopengl.com/

 ### Screenshots
 ![Cube Render](./screenshots/screenshot1.png)